 This Mexican Pasta Salad is the perfect vegan summer recipe.
 It’s spicy, creamy, nutritious and only takes 30 minutes to make!
 This post was sponsored by Sweet Earth Natural Foods.
 I only work with brands whose products and missions I truly believe in.
 Thanks for supporting my blog!

 Southwestern food.
 We all love it, right?
 If not, we can’t be friends.
 Obviously kidding.
 But seriously – who doesn’t love good ole beans, rice, salsa, guac, and spice?
 And margaritas, if you’re up for a little party. 💃

-I’m a big fan of pasta salad.
+I’m also a big fan of pasta salad.
 First off, I’m a big fan of pasta in general.
-Carb-y goodness drowning in any kind of sauce you can imagine – tomato sauce, avocado pesto, cashew chipotle👇, whatever your heart desires.
+Carb-y goodness drowning in any kind of sauce you can imagine – tomato sauce, avocado pesto, chipotle cashew cream (hint, hint👇), whatever your heart desires.
 Plus, it’s a “throw-it-in-one-bowl-and-call-it-dinner” type thing.
 Those are my favorite kinds of meals!
 I know you love them too.